ivan7237d/pipe-function/README.md

 ## Status

 Experimental.
-The library is feature-complete and has full unit test coverage, but we want to get some feedback before calling it production-ready.
+The library is feature-complete and has near-full unit test coverage, but there may be major version bumps in response to initial feedback.

 ## Installing